Skip to main content

 Excellence in Audio Post-Production (Scripted)

-This award will go to a scripted TV production the judges consider to be outstanding in terms of its audio post-production.
+This award goes to a scripted production the judges consider to be outstanding in terms of its audio post-production.
 The judges are seeking productions that excel in their sound design/Foley, sound treatment and/or the audio mix.
 The project could also include examples of audio restoration and audio quality enhancement as part of the audio treatment.

 The award should be submitted on behalf of the production team and can be entered by any member of the production team – the post-production house, production company, software company, broadcaster, and so on – with the agreement of the team.
 At least one of the production team needs to be UK-based.